bright/new-www/content/blog/revolutionizing-health-with-technology-insights-from-mohammad-al-ubaydli.md

 published: true
 language: en
 ---
-This interview took place during the last **HLTH Conference Europe**, where industry leaders gathered to discuss the future of healthcare and digital health innovations.
-In this conversation, the CEO of a leading medical record software company shares insights on their solution, the ethical considerations of digital health, and the inspiration behind their work.
+This interview took place during the last **[HLTH Conference Europe](https://europe.hlth.com/)**, where industry leaders gathered to discuss the future of healthcare and digital health innovations.
+In this conversation, Mohammad Al-Ubaydli, the CEO of a leading medical record software company shares insights on their solution, the ethical considerations of digital health, and the inspiration behind their work.
 We also delve into the technical and regulatory challenges faced in this rapidly evolving field, as well as the exciting trends that are shaping the future of medtech and health tech.

 ## **Can you briefly introduce yourself and your solution?**

-My name is Mohamed Ali Ubadi.
+My name is [Mohammad Al-Ubaydli](https://www.linkedin.com/in/idiopathic/).
 Our solution helps people understand their health better, particularly when they're sick.
 They can check their test results, know what to do if they get sicker, and learn how to avoid getting sicker.
 It reduces the number of visits to the doctor because people know what to do at home by themselves.

 <div className="image">![patients know best](/images/screenshot-2025-01-31-at-14.52.35.png "Patients Know Best")</div>